SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_7.0.0_I-DOCSIS.md

 #### Customer configurations showed duplicate entries [ID_38558]

-With only service instances available, duplicate entries could occur in specific customer configurations.
+With only Fiber Node channel instances available, duplicate entries could occur in specific customer configurations.
 To prevent this, new sets of channels have been introduced, linked to the physical representation of interfaces within the CMTSs.
 With this enhancement, when viewing the channels associated with a node segment, only the physical channels will be displayed, accompanied by their respective KPIs calculated at that level.

 #### Percentage Ping Unreachable indicated value of 0% [ID_38768]